 From the Portugese word marmelo, marmalades are made with citrus fruit and sugar.
 They may, but do not necessarily need to, contain suspended pieces of fruit or peel.
 Two methodologies include cutting the citrus fruit for the marmalade or juicing the fruit and suspending the peel within.

 Made from fruit juice extracted from fruit by maceration or cooking and then filtered and cooked with sugar and additional flavors of herbs, flowers and spices, if desired.
 The texture can range from light to heavy depending on the cooking time.
 Syrups can also be made from sugar and water infused with herbs, flowers or spices.
-Beginning with the 2016 Awards, syrup may be entered in your choice of either Preserves or Spirits (within the Modifiers subcategory), depending upon its intended use.
+Beginning with the 2018 Awards, syrups will be judged in the Elixirs category.

 Vinegars should be entered in the Pantry category and syrups in the Elixirs category.